SandaruJayawardana/dependency-triad-ccs26/README.md

 Run $test.ipynb$.

-The smoke test performs the following steps:

-1.

 Expected output:

 Two plots that depict the estimated CPLs and estimation error (Figure 4(a) and 4(b) in the paper).